 Yacht clubs sprang up on the shores, people flocked to fish and waterski, and stars like the Beach Boys and Sonny Bono would visit to drive speedboats and swim.

 Property was so in demand that real estate agents would fly people up in light aircraft and sell them property from the air without ever landing to view it.

 But it wouldn't last.

 The sea quickly became something of an ecological nightmare soup.
-The Salton Sea is surrounded by nearly half a million acres of agricultural land, and water from this land runs off into the sea, taking with it salt and fertilisers and pesticides.
-By the 70s, the water was becoming too hostile to sustain much of any kind of life and the shoreline became littered with thousands and thousands of dead fish.
+The Salton Sea is surrounded by nearly half a million acres of agricultural land, and water from this land runs off into the sea, taking with it salt and fertilizers and pesticides.
+By the 70s, the water was becoming too hostile to sustain much of any kind of life, and the shoreline became littered with thousands and thousands of dead fish.

 The Beach Boys left.
 Sonny Bono left.
 Everyone else left, and the Salton Sea fell into misery.

 I visited the Salton Sea last weekend to take a look at its current state.